 Our Team

-Papaya have a dedicated team of presenters focused in Bath, Bristol, Birmingham, Derbyshire, Edinburgh, Hampshire, Leicestershire, Liverpool, London, Surrey, Worcestershire and Yorkshire.
+Papaya have a dedicated team of presenters focused in Bath, Bristol, Birmingham, Buckinghamshire, Derbyshire, Edinburgh, Essex, Hampshire, Hertfordshire, Leicestershire, Liverpool, London, Oxfordshire, Surrey, and Worcestershire.

 BATH